 Whether you are preparing to pursue your first position in a new career or looking for an opportunity in your field, we provide assistance with developing your resume, honing your interview techniques, launching your job search and locating job shadowing opportunities.
 Contact the Advising office at (810) 989-5520 or stop by the Welcome Center.

 Lifetime career support is also available to alumni, including access to the latest local and national employment opportunities.
 The Career and Employment Services office also organizes career fairs, conducts job seeking workshops, and offers an online mock interview practice system through SC4 Perfect Interview.
-For more information, contact employment services at firstname.lastname@example.org or (810) 989-5788, or by visiting us in Room 100 at the Acheson Technology Center.
+For more information, contact employment services at firstname.lastname@example.org or (810) 989-5788, or by visiting us in Room 175 at the SC4 Welcome Center.

 SC4 has one of the largest community college libraries in the state.